Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Low-Rank Bandit Algorithm

-The main idea of the two-phase algorithm is to reduce the initially large set of arms via a low-rank estimator and pass the smaller set of arms to a UCB algorithm.
-Specifically, we \emph{forced-sample} arms at prescribed times and use a sharp low-rank estimator with a row-enhancement procedure to obtain an estimation of each row of $\bB^*$ and use that to select a targeted set of arms that with high probability contains the optimal arm.
+The main idea of our two-phase Low-Rank Bandit algorithm is to reduce the initially large set of arms via a low-rank estimator and pass the smaller set of arms to a \textsf{UCB} algorithm.
+Specifically, we \emph{forced-sample} arms at prescribed times and use a low-rank estimator which has a sharp entry-wise error bound to obtain an estimation of each entry of $\bB^*$.
+Then we use that to select a targeted set of arms that with high probability contains the optimal arm.

-The Low-Rank Bandit takes as input the matrix row and column dimension $d_r$ and $d_c$, the forced-sampling rule $f_{\cdot}$, and a \resolution{} $h > 0$ (discussed further in Section \ref{sec:NO}).
+The Low-Rank Bandit takes as input the matrix row (column) dimension $d$, the forced-sampling rule $f_{\cdot}$, and a \resolution{} $h > 0$ (discussed further in Section \ref{subsec:h} and Section \ref{sec:phi1andphi2}).
 The complete procedure is in Algorithm \ref{alg:low-rank}.

-\paragraph{Forced-sampling rule:} Our forced-sampling rule is $f:\mathbb{N}^+\rightarrow ([d_r]\times [d_c])\cup \{\emptyset\}$.
+\paragraph{Forced-Sampling Rule:} Our forced-sampling rule is $f:\mathbb{N}^+\rightarrow ([d_r]\times [d_c])\cup \{\emptyset\}$.
 At time $t$, the forced-sampling rule decides between forcing the arm $f_t\in [d_r]\times [d_c]$ to be pulled or exploiting the past data, indicated by $f_t = \emptyset$.
 By $\mathcal{F}_t$, we denote the time periods that an arm is forced to be pulled, i.e. $\mathcal{F}_t:=\{t'\leq t: f_{t'}\in [d_r]\times [d_c]\}$.
 The forced-sampling rule that we use is a randomized function that picks an arm $(j,k)\in [d_r]\times [d_c]$ with probability